Vaccines are one of the most powerful tools to fight against many deadly ailments. Hence we all have to get various vaccines during our lives.

 Hence, it becomes quite a task to ensure the authenticity of the certificate.
 Well, not anymore.
 Thanks to QR Codes!

-In this article, we will discuss how QR Codes are used on vaccine certificates.
+In this article, we will discuss how vaccination QR Code works.

 A. A quick explanation of the QR Code technology